- The Eighth Day of Assembly

 Messiah ascended into heaven to secure for us Living Torah:

 After Messiah’s atoning death (Pesach) and resurrection (HaBikkurim) He ascended to the top of the heavenly Mount Sinai.
-There He secured for us the Gift of the Spirit of Grace (Ruach Chen) and Truth (Emet) whom He sent to a remnant of one hundred twenty Hebrew followers, assembled together in Jerusalem, on the day of Shavuot.
+There He secured for us the Gift of the Spirit of Grace (Ruach Chen) and Truth (Emet) whom He sent to an assembly of one hundred and twenty Jewish followers, assembled together in Jerusalem, on the day of Shavuot.
 For these reasons we now may receive the New Heart of flesh (Living Torah) in the place of the old heart of stone (Written Torah).
-The Living Torah of the Holy Spirit is our Guarantee (Seal) that we are not condemned for our sin.
+The Living Torah of the Holy Spirit is our guarantee (Seal) that we are not condemned for our sin.
 Rather, we are not only cleansed of sin on Pesach but on Shavuot we are indwelt in our hearts with the perfect righteousness of the Father through the Indwelling Presence of His Spirit of Grace.

 Therefore, this Living Torah of the Spirit is born witness to by the Torah of Moses.
 The witness to our sin is given by Moses, under the first administration of the Law.
 The witness of our righteousness that we have received by the Grace of Abba Avinu is given through Messiah, under the second administration of the Law, called the Torah of the Spirit.
 For these reasons it is important that we first recall the events and witnesses of the Two Administrations of Liberation that lead up to this time (more accurately state) of the Extended Assembly.
 The first event we must recall is the Administration of the Law on Stone (the glorious Promise).
 This is the Law that came down from Heaven to the desert country of Mount Sinai.